 Preschools typically operate on the school year schedule, and serve children age 2 years, 9 months (some as young as 2) up through PreK.
 Some offer summer programs and many have early and late hours beyond the school day.
 Some are operated in a Family Home Child Care environment, but use a preschool curriculum.
 Several private schools in Natick and surrounding towns also have PreK programs.

 A list of currently licensed preschools in Natick can be found at the EEC website where you can enter a zipcode or town name to search.

 Many families face a need for after school care once their children start formalized pre-school or kindergarten.
 In Natick there are several options.

-Natick Public Schools: If your child is attending a local elementary or middle school, NPS now offers after school care.
-All Natick elementary schools also offer an Early Risers program.
-For more information on both programs please visit: www.natickps.org/districtinfo/afterschoolactivities/main.cfm
+Natick Public Schools: If your child is attending a local elementary or middle school, after-school care is offered by NPS and other organizations in the area.
+Natick elementary schools also offer an Early Risers program.
+For more information on these programs please visit: www.natickps.org/districtinfo/afterschoolactivities/main.cfm

 There are also private home day cares that will take after school students; you can purchase a bus pass for your school age student to be able to take the bus from school to these locations as well.
 Visit this website for a list of options and availability: http://natickfamilychildcare.vpweb.com/About-Us.html

 - The EEC license!